uport-project/mnid/README.md

 * actual address data
 * Four bytes (32 bits) of SHA3-based error checking code (digest of the version, network and payload)

-Then use base58 encoding of the end result.
+Then base58 encoding is applied to the end result.
 The end result is fairly complete but still extendible in the future.
-We could start using simply the network id and replace it with with genesis block hash and other meta data in the future.
+We could start by simply using the network id and replace it with the genesis block hash and other meta data in the future.

 ### Benefits

-This works with ethereum based blockchains, but can easily be extended to use other blockchains or even non blockchain identifiers in the future.
+This works with ethereum blockchains, but can easily be extended to other blockchains or even non-blockchain identifiers in the future.
 It would also be straightforward to add further details specifying which fork etc.

 ### Ease of Implementation

 This can be implemented very easily with few dependencies.
 It would be trivial to use this to add multichain support to uport-lite for example.
-Thus even allowing (if we want it) the interchange of JWT's verified on different networks.
+Thus even allowing (if desired) the interchange of JWT's verified on different networks.

 ### Examples